6

 Sans Serif Font

-If you want to communicate a sense of modernity, sleekness, boldness or even approachability in your words, a sans serif would make a great choice.
+If you want to communicate a sense of modernity, sleekness, boldness or even approachability in your words, a sans serif font would make a great choice.

 Web Fonts